lpil/youid/README.md

 Generate and decode UUIDs in Gleam.

+Spec conformant UUID v1, v3, v4, and v5 generation.

-Supports decoding all versions of UUIDs and generating of V1, V3, V4, and V5 UUIDs.
+Spec conformant UUID decoding for all versions and variants.

 ## Documentation
 https://hexdocs.pm/gleam_uuid/